VirtusLab/git-machete/docs/source/cli_help/config.rst

 config
 ------
-Documentation about available ``git machete`` config keys and environment variables that change the command's default behavior.
+Documentation about available ``git machete`` git config keys and environment variables that change the command's default behavior.

 Note: ``config`` is not a command as such, just a help topic (there is no ``git machete config`` command).

-**Config keys:**
+**Git config keys:**

 ``machete.github.{remote,organization,repository}``:
     When executing ``git machete github <subcommand>`` command, the following will happen: